FirmwGuy/CEP/docs/L0_KERNEL/L0-OVERVIEW.md

 * **Pause / Rollback / Resume (PRR) controls** that gate non-essential work, rewind the visible beat horizon, and deterministically drain queued impulses from a mailbox-backed backlog.
 * **Episodic Enzyme Engine (E³)** that runs long-lived workloads deterministically, with the ability to promote episodes from threaded RO slices to cooperative RW slices and demote them back without breaking replay or budget accounting.
 * **Runtime contexts (`cepRuntime`)** so multiple CEP kernels can coexist in one process; activate an instance with `cep_runtime_set_active()` before calling the usual Layer 0 APIs.
+* **CPS persistence with replay fixtures** so every beat is durably mirrored to `branch/` directories, CAS cache hits/misses get published under `/data/persist/<branch>/metrics`, and tests can regenerate deterministic flat frames and CAS blobs (`fixtures/cps/{frames,cas}`) whenever the serializer evolves.
+See `docs/L0_KERNEL/design/L0-DESIGN-CPS.md` for the full architecture and `docs/L0_KERNEL/L0-INTEGRATION-GUIDE.md` (§2.5) for the regeneration flow.

 Together, these pieces let you build **local‑first trees, reactive dataflows, digital‑twin graphs, scene graphs with spatial indexing, and distributed state pipelines**—without giving up determinism, history, or zero‑copy performance where it matters.